suzhengquan/material_origin_en/README.md

    #### Mass(original proton concept, granular fluid)
-   Absorb the energy of infrared electric particles (frequency flutter, spin, kinetic energy of motion acceleration),help other electric particles charge(Beyond the infrared frequency, the critical value is temporarily unclear and is related to the mass of the crown width).
+   Absorb the energy of infrared electric particles (frequency flutter, spin, kinetic energy of motion acceleration).After electron generation, establish sustained force transmission around the environment, so mass needs to help electronics(Beyond the infrared low frequency, the critical value is temporarily unclear and is related to the mass of the crown width)maintain various accelerations so that they do not quickly disappear.
-   The force of mass is transmitted by mass and mass,mass is attracted by mass field,and it is conduction influenced by mass field's direction of the force and the acceleration of the force.(mass join to mass field as a member).The farther away from the source of the mass field, the smaller the acceleration of the force, and vice versa(A 1 dollar magnet is definitely not as good as a 100 dollar magnet).Due to the influence of the Earth's mass field, with the same light source, downward light is faster than upward light two Earth's gravitational acceleration.Due to the influence of infrared electric particles(It's not migrated situation, but flutter within the same mass),mainly due to infrared electrons traction by mass,spinning infrared electrons flutter in the mass along a circular orbit path,
+   The force of mass is transmitted by mass and mass,mass is attracted by mass field,and it is conduction influenced by mass field's direction of the force and the acceleration of the force.(mass join to mass field as a member).
+   The farther away from the source of the mass field,the smaller the acceleration of the force, and vice versa.
+   Due to the influence of the Earth's mass field, with the same light source, downward light is faster than upward light two Earth's gravitational acceleration.Due to the influence of infrared electric particles(It's not migrated situation, but flutter within the same mass),mainly due to infrared electrons traction by mass,spinning infrared electrons flutter in the mass along a circular orbit path,